Serving it up:

 Bake at 375°F (190°C) for 45 min to 60 min. depending on your oven.
 Keep an eye on it, it should be firm and toasty brown on top.
 Remove it from the oven and let it cool for about 5 minutes before you cut it.
 I would not recommend cooking it in the microwave.

-Tip: Before filling the crust: Line a sheet cake pan with parchment paper and place a cooling rack on the parchment paper then move the quiche crust onto the cooling rack, fill it with the veggies or meat (if using) and the egg mixture then put it into the oven.
-This makes for easy cleanup should your quiche decide to spill when you move it into the oven or to over flow a bit during cooking.
+Before filling the crust: Line a sheet cake pan with parchment paper and place a cooling rack on the parchment paper then move the quiche crust in its pan onto the cooling rack.
+Fill the crust with the veggies or meat (if using) and the egg mixture then put it into the oven.
+This makes for easy cleanup should your quiche decide to spill when you move it or to over flow a bit during cooking.
+If you don’t like crust, try a crustless quiche.
+No, it’s not a frittata, it’s a quiche cooked like a crusted quiche but with not pastry.

 Dishing it out: Quiche is a great ‘go-to’ recipe for a short notice get together.
 When we lived in France we would often share a meal with friends whenever the mood struck us.
 One or the other of us would suggest dinner and we’d each whip up something quick.
 Quiche was often on the menu but a fresh pasta with veggies, and soup with baguette and cheese were also favourites.
 Let me tell you, there is nothing better than sitting outside on the patio on a summer evening with good friends, a glass of rosé and a crisp salad accompanying a freshly baked quiche – especially if you are sitting in France!